In the beginning, there was the empty set

 Set(1) ++ Set(2) == Set(1, 2)

-We can write it dawn using set sum operator
+We can write it down using set sum operator

 Z=XYZ = X \cup Y